Kamil Glik: Arrival and Serie A debut

-On 31 October 2012 he scored his first goal in Serie A in the tenth day of the league away to Lazio, opening the scoring with a header following a corner.
-The match finished 1–1.
-He played his first derby in the 2012–13 season, collecting two appearances and as many expulsions (the first player in the history of the league to be sent-off in both legs of a derby) and became an idol of the Torino fans.
+On 31 October 2012, Glik scored his first goal in a 1–1 away draw Serie A match against Lazio, opening the scoring with a header after a corner.
+He played his first derby in the 2012–13 season, collecting two appearances and as many expulsions – being the first player in the history of the league to be sent-off in both legs of a derby – and became an idol of the Torino fans.
 On 20 June, Torino acquired his remaining contract from Palermo for a fee of €1.5 million, resolving the co-ownership.

+Becoming captain

-For the 2013–14 season, Glik was appointed captain of the team after the departure of Rolando Bianchi.
-On 9 December 2013, he scored the winning goal, 1–0, against Lazio, in Turin.
-He ended the season with 34 league appearances – which concluded with Torino's qualification to the UEFA Europa League after Parma failed to obtain a UEFA license – and two goals, plus an appearance in the Coppa Italia.
-On 25 May 2014, he renewed his contract until 2017.
+For the 2013–14 season, Glik was named captain of Torino after the departure of Rolando Bianchi.
+On 9 December 2013, he scored the winning goal in a 1–0 victory against Lazio.
+Glik ended the season with 34 league appearances – which ended with Torino's qualification to the UEFA Europa League after Parma failed to obtain a UEFA license – and two goals, alongside an appearance in the Coppa Italia.
+On 25 May 2014, He renewed his contract until 2017.

-On 31 July 2014, he made his debut with the Granata in international competition, playing the first leg of the third qualifying round of the UEFA Europa League, won 3–0 against the Swedes Brommapojkarna.
-On 24 September 2014, during an away fixture against Cagliari, he scored the momentary 1–1 in his hundredth game for Torino; Torino would win the match against the Sardinians 2–1.
+On 31 July 2014, Glik made his debut with the Granata in an international competition, playing the first leg of the third qualifying round of the UEFA Europa League.
+Torino won 3–0 against the Swedish club Brommapojkarna.
+In an away match against Cagliari on 24 September, he scored in a 1–1 during his 100th match for Torino, resulting in an eventual 2–1 victory for his club.
+On 21 December, at the Stadio Olimpico in Turin, Glik scored his first brace in Serie A during a 2–1 comeback victory against Genoa.

-On 21 December 2014, at the Stadio Olimpico in Turin, he scored his first brace in Serie A during a 2–1 comeback win over Genoa.
-On 10 January 2015, he scored the equaliser, 1–1, against Milan and on 1 March, he scored the winning goal, 1–0, against Napoli.
-On 19 March, he scored his first goal in the Europa League with a header during the round of 16 against Zenit Saint Petersburg.
-His goal brought Torino to 1–0, but not enough to overcome the 2 goal deficit from the first leg.
-On 5 April, he scored the second goal in a momentary 2–0 lead over Atalanta (the game would end 2–1).
+On 10 January 2015, Glik scored the 1–1 equaliser against AC Milan, after which he scored the 1–0 against Napoli on 1 March.
+On 19 March 2015, he scored his first goal in the Europa League with a header during the round of 16 against Zenit Saint Petersburg.
+His goal brought Torino to 1–0, but was not enough to overcome the two-goal deficit from the first leg.
+On 5 April, Glik scored the second goal in a 2–0 lead against Atalanta, ending in a 2–1 victory for Torino.
 On 20 December 2015, he renewed with the Piedmontese club until 2020.

-In total, he played 171 matches and scored 13 goals for Torino.